tomcl/visual2.github.io/guide.md

 ## Syntax

 Each assembly source line consists of *words* separated by whitespace, `,` or `;`.
 Additional spaces or tabs between or before words are ignored.
 Unlike many assemblers initial space has no significance.
-Each line startes, optionally, with a label.
+Each line starts, optionally, with a label.
 If the second word is a valid op-code then the first word will be interpreted as a label, otherwise it must be an op-code.

 ```